Burn Notice Characters

 Falcone (Jeff Kober)

 Refino Cortez’s ruthless security henchman who dislocated Ms shoulder and shot at him while he was undercover trying to take down his boss, Rufino Cortez.
 After two meetings where he tried to get M to tell the story to him instead of Rufino, he finally was convinced enough to let M talk to them in a car.
 Once that happened, M and the gang smashed into the car and extracted Rufino so Falcone was left to get into another line of work.
-Current location: At large.

 Seen in episodes: 29